urql-graphql/urql/docs/graphcache/local-resolvers.md

 other entities ("links") instead.
 It can even give you arrays of keys or records when the field's value contains a list.

+When a value is not present in the cache, `cache.resolve` will instead return `undefined` to signal that a value is uncached.
+Similarly, a resolver may return `undefined` to tell Graphcache that the field isn’t cached and that a call to the API is necessary.

-It's a pretty flexible method that allows us to access arbitrary values from our cache, however, we have to be careful about what value will be resolved by it, since the cache can't know itself what type of value it may return.
+`cache.resolve` is a pretty flexible method that allows us to access arbitrary values from our cache, however, we have to be careful about what value will be resolved by it, since the cache can't know itself what type of value it may return.

 The last trick this method allows you to apply is to access arbitrary fields on the root `Query` type.
 If we call `cache.resolve("Query", ...)` then we're also able to access arbitrary fields